Speaking up

 2025

-20-Year Preventive Health Strategy – COTA Tasmania Submission June 2025
+20-Year Preventive Health Strategy – Submission

 Family Violence Reforms Bill 2025 COTA Tasmania submission

-COTA National Alliance – National Plan to End Abuse and Mistreatment – Submission Feb 2025 – COTA Tasmania contributed to this COTA Australia Alliance Submission
+National Plan to End Abuse and Mistreatment – COTA National Alliance Submission Feb 2025 – COTA Tasmania contributed to this COTA Australia Alliance Submission

 2024